 Built in 1928 for the Ibero-American World Exposition, Plaza de España is a semi-circular wonder.
 Its 52 Andalusian tiled benches represent different Spanish provinces.
 Take a stroll across elegant bridges or rent a rowboat to glide along the plaza’s canal.
 Hands down, it is one of the prettiest places in Spain.
 Perfect for pics, strolls, and pretending you’re in a period drama.

 If you came to Spain and didn’t eat like a king, did you even come to Spain?
 Seville’s food scene is no different than other parts of Spain.
-Some even say it’s better in Seville.
-I don’t know about that!
+Some even say it’s better in Seville than the rest of the country.
 Seville’s cuisine mixes traditional Andalusian tastes with new cooking styles.
+Tapas in Seville, for example, are very popular.
 Any good travel guide will tell you that Seville’s food culture is a must-see, so you have to understand how to taste that food life in Seville.

 Best Local Restaurants